-The Living Wage for Families Campaigns works with 21 communities across BC who have calculated their local living wage.
+The Living Wage for Families Campaigns works with communities across BC to calculate their local living wage.

 The Living Wage for Families Campaign calculates the Living Wage for Metro Vancouver and certifies employers across BC.
 The map above also includes other communities who have calculated their living wage using our calculation.
 If your community does not yet have a living wage calculation, see this video for a one-hour webinar that explains how the Metro Vancouver living wage is calculated and how you can adopt this methodology to use in your own community.